Qutb Minar: The Ghurids

 The construction of the Qutb Minar was planned and financed by the Ghurids, who emigrated to India and brought Islam with them.
 The Ghurids, historically known as the Shansabanis, were a clan of Tajik origin that hailed from Ghur, the mountainous region of modern-day western Afghanistan.
-In the late eleventh century to the early twelfth century, the different sects of this nomadic clan united, losing its nomadic culture.
-During this time, they also converted to Islam.
+Between the late eleventh century and the early twelfth century, the different sects of this nomadic clan united, relinquishing their nomadic culture.
+During this time, they also embraced Islam.

-They then expanded into modern-day India and quickly took control of a substantial part of the country.
-The Ghurids annexed the Multan and Uch in the western Punjab in 1175-76, the northwestern regions around Peshawar in 1177, and the region of Sindh in 1185-86.
-In 1193, Qutb al-Din Aibek conquered Delhi and implemented a Ghurid governorship in the province, and the congregational mosque, the Qutb Minar complex, was founded in 1193.
-In the past, scholars believed that the complex was constructed to promote a conversion to Islam amongst the Ghurids' new subjects as well as a symbol of the Ghurids' adherence to a socio-religious system.
-There is now new information to suggest that conversion to Islam was not a top priority of the new annexes and instead the Ghurid governors sought to make a synthesis of the local culture and Islam through negotiation.
+They subsequently expanded into modern-day India and quickly took control of a substantial part of the country.
+The Ghurids annexed the Multan and Uch in the western Punjab in 1175–76, the northwestern regions around Peshawar in 1177, and the region of Sindh in 1185–86.
+In 1193, Qutb al-Din Aibak conquered Delhi and implemented a Ghurid governorship in the province, and the congregational mosque, the Qutb Minar complex, was founded in 1193.
+In the past, scholars believed that the complex was constructed to promote adoption of Islam amongst the Ghurids' new subjects as well as a symbol of the Ghurids' adherence to a socio-religious system.
+There is now new information to suggest that spurring the adoption of Islam was not a top priority of the new annexes and instead the Ghurid governors sought to make a synthesis of the local culture and Islam through negotiation.

-The Patrons and Architects
+Patrons and architects

 Qutb-ud-din Aibak, a deputy of Muhammad of Ghor, who founded the Delhi Sultanate after Muhammad of Ghor's death, started construction of the Qutb Minar's first story in 1199.
 Aibak's successor and son-in-law Shamsuddin Iltutmish completed a further three stories.
 After a lightning strike in 1369 damaged the then top story, the ruler at the time, Firuz Shah Tughlaq, replaced the damaged story and added one more.
 Sher Shah Suri also added an entrance while he was ruling and the Mughal emperor Humayun was in exile.

 Architecture

-Pesrian-Arabic and Nagari in different sections of the Qutb Minar reveal the history of its construction and the later restorations and repairs by Firoz Shah Tughluq (1351–88) and Sikandar Lodi (1489–1517).
+Persian-Arabic and Nagari in different sections of the Qutb Minar reveal the history of its construction and the later restorations and repairs by Firuz Shah Tughlaq (1351–88) and Sikandar Lodi (1489–1517).

 The height of Qutb Minar is 72.5 meters, making it the tallest minaret in the world built of bricks.
 The tower tapers, and has a 14.3 metres (47 feet) base diameter, reducing to 2.7 metres (9 feet) at the top of the peak.
 It contains a spiral staircase of 379 steps.

-The whole tower contains a spiral staircase of 379 steps.
 At the foot of the tower is the Quwat Ul Islam Mosque.
 The Minar tilts just over 65 cm from the vertical, which is considered to be within safe limits.

 Qutb Minar was an inspiration and prototype for many minarets and towers built.
 The Chand Minar and Mini Qutub Minar bear resemblance to the Qutb Minar and inspired from it.